CS3398-Rio-Bobcats/CS3398-Rio-Bobcats/README.md

 ● Created pop-ups for the completion of work.

-● Functional on Windows.
+● Convert Image Functional on Windows.

 Additional features to be implemented (tentative):

 ● Get the last 2 functions working on the GUI.

-● Add functionality on OS and LINUX.
+● Add functionality to Convert Image for OS and LINUX.

 ● Make interface visually appealing and intuitively easy to use.